levigutt/testsimple-php/readme.md

 `prove.php` will run each file in isolation, so that an uncaught exception in one file doesn't stop execution of the remaining files.

-exceptions are reported as failures, but not counted as assertions.
+exceptions are reported as failures, but not counted as assertions in the final report.

 ## other features